 If you’ve been here a while, you know we love homemade snacks.
 They’re a fun, low-pressure way to get kids in the kitchen, an easy way to incorporate healthy ingredients, and a simple way to cut down on waste and single-use packaging.

 BUT.
 Sometimes you can’t use homemade snacks.
-Maybe you’re traveling, need to send something in for school (some schools require individually packaged or store-bought snacks), have a friend whose gluten-free child comes over for playdates, or you want to keep something on hand in your purse/diaper bag/car for emergencies.
+Maybe you’re traveling, need to send something in for school (some schools require individually packaged or store-bought snacks), have a friend whose gluten-free child with Celiac disease comes over for playdates, or you want to keep something on hand in your purse/diaper bag/car for emergencies.

 So today I’m sharing a BIG list of store-bought gluten-free snacks we love.